nixhil1210/Blog-Website-Project/README.md

-Nik.Blog
+✨ Nik.Blog

+Learn.
+Build.
+Share.

-A simple and responsive personal blog website made with HTML, CSS and JavaScript.
+A clean and responsive personal blog website built as a beginner-friendly frontend project.

-About

-Nik.Blog is a beginner-friendly frontend project where I share learning experiences, technology tips, study ideas and career-related content.
+Nik.Blog is a small space for sharing thoughts, learning experiences, technology tips, study ideas, and useful content for students.

+🌐 What is Nik.Blog?

+Nik.Blog is designed to feel simple, modern, and easy to explore.
+It includes a welcoming homepage, blog categories, article cards, search, and a responsive navigation menu for smaller screens.

-Features
+🚀 Features

-Responsive design for desktop and mobile
+📱 Responsive design for desktop, tablet, and mobile

-Navigation menu
+🧭 Simple navigation menu

-Blog categories

-Blog cards
+📝 Blog article cards

-Search box
+🔎 Blog search box

-Simple mobile menu using JavaScript

-Clean and beginner-friendly layout

-Technologies Used
+🗂️ Blog categories

+✨ Clean hover effects

+📲 Mobile-friendly menu

+🎨 Simple and modern UI

+🛠️ Built With

-HTML
+HTML — Page structure

-CSS
+CSS — Design, layout, and responsiveness

-JavaScript
+JavaScript — Basic menu interaction

+📂 Project Structure

+Nik.Blog/
+├── index.html
+├── style.css
+├── script.js
+└── README.md

-How to Run
+▶️ How to Run

 Download or clone this repository.

-Keep index.html, style.css and script.js in the same folder.
+Keep all three website files in the same folder.

 Open index.html in your browser.

-Project
+Explore the website and its blog sections.

+🎯 Purpose

-This project was created to practice frontend development, responsive design, webpage structure and basic JavaScript interaction.
+This project was created to practice the basics of frontend development, including:

+HTML structure • CSS styling • Responsive design • Navigation • Cards • Basic JavaScript

+It is a simple project, but it is a step toward building bigger and better websites.

-Made with HTML, CSS & JavaScript.
+💙 Made with HTML, CSS & JavaScript

+Nik.Blog — Learn.
+Build.
+Share.